sawansloka/Enhanced-Authentication-API/README.md

-# Book Management System

-This project is a Book Management System designed to help users manage their book collections effectively.
-It provides features for registering users, adding, updating, and deleting books, as well as filtering books by various criteria.
+# Enhanced Auth API Reference

+## Introduction
+This document serves as a reference guide for the Enhanced Auth API, a robust authentication and authorization system designed to provide secure access control for web applications.

 ## Installation and Setup
 1. Clone the repository to your local machine.